The problem: AI agents don't read your Confluence

 The reasons behind key architectural choices.
 This is what separates good AGENTS.md files from checklists.
 When the model understands why a decision was made, it can apply the principle to novel situations.
 "We use server-side rendering for all job listing pages because search engine indexing directly affects candidate traffic.
 Client-side rendering is acceptable for authenticated dashboard views."

 After adding AGENTS.md to our codebase, the quality of AI-generated code shifted noticeably.
-Instead of correcting the same suggestions over and over — remove that tooltip, simplify that layout, use the Braid component — I was refining them.
+Instead of correcting the same suggestions over and over, such as removing a tooltip, simplifying a layout, or using the Braid component, I was refining them.
 The baseline went up because the context was always there, not buried in a prompt I forgot to write.

 The key insight: prompts are ephemeral; project files are persistent.
 Every time you write a careful prompt explaining your design standards, that context evaporates at the end of the session.
 An AGENTS.md file is always present.
 Every agent that touches the codebase inherits it automatically.